Hijaan/Hijaan/README.md

 <br />

+Working as Manager Team Evosky, Autonomous System for KRTI

 - 💻 Currently I'm an undergraduate student at Institut Teknologi Kalimantan majoring in electrical engineering
 - 🌱 I'm learning Machine Learning, Data Science, Robotics and Embeeded System
 - 👯 I’m looking to collaborate on Web Development and electrical projects